Germany marks 80th anniversary of first Jewish deportations | DW | 18.10.2021

 He encouraged all who see such crimes to take a stand against them: "Never again can antisemitic thought and action go publicly unchecked."
 Steinmeier said that "many went along," with the crimes of the past, adding "many abetted those crimes and many profited from them."

-The German president also underscored Judaism's influence on German culture: "Jewish culture is not only a part of German culture, it fundamentally influenced and enriched it."
+The German president also underscored Judaism's influence on German culture, saying that "Jewish culture is not only a part of German culture, it fundamentally influenced and enriched it."

 "Freedom, tolerance and democracy are not givens, but rather must be defended," Müller said.

-The Track 17 Memorial at Berlin's Grunewald Train Station was dedicated by German rail operator Deutsche Bahn (DB) in 1998 as a reminder of the role the former Deutsche Reichsbahn played after initiating deportation transports of European Jews to ghettos, labor and death camps from 1941-1945.
+The Track 17 Memorial at Berlin's Grunewald Train Station was dedicated by German rail operator Deutsche Bahn in 1998 as a reminder of the role the former Deutsche Reichsbahn played in initiating deportation transports of European Jews to ghettos, labor and death camps from 1941-1945.

 Like other countries around the globe, Germany has seen a shocking rise in the number of antisemitic crimes registered in recent years, the most violent of which was the unsuccessful October 9, 2019, armed attacked on a synagogue in Halle, in which two people were killed and two more injured.